Edvive/Bulk-Email-GUI/README.md

-# EDVIVE Bulk Emails
+# Edvive Bulk Emails

-This program is for sending bulk emails with Gmail by parsing emails , developed by Edvive's programmers.
+This program is for sending bulk emails with Gmail by parsing emails , developed by Edvive.

 # Table of Content